readthedocs/website/content/posts/ai-crawlers-abuse.md

 We have noticed AI crawlers aggressively pulling content, seemingly without basic checks against abuse.
-Bots repeatedly download large files hundreds of times daily, with traffic coming from distributed sources without rate or bandwidth limiting.
+Bots repeatedly download large files hundreds of times daily, partially from bugs in their crawlers, with traffic coming from many IP addresses without rate or bandwidth limiting.

 AI crawlers are acting in a way that is not respectful to the sites they are crawling, and that is going to cause a backlash against AI crawlers in general.